 Hand of Malenia

 The Hand of Melania is obtained from Enia at the Roundtable Hold in exchange for the Remembrance of the Rot Goddess.
 Obviously, the Remembrance is obtained from defeating Melania, Blade of Miquella in her domain, Miquella’s Haligtree.
-She is a very challenging boss but is completely optional as far as the story progression is concerned, so don’t be afraid to summon a phantom to aid you or even resort to the Mimic Tear.

 Stat | Strength | Dexterity | Intelligence | Arcane |